napassornsp/Predict_CGPA/README.md

 ## Project Overview
 This project predicts the first-semester CGPA of international master's students to identify at-risk students early and provide timely academic support.
 By using machine learning models, the goal is to improve student success and optimize institutional processes.

+## Project Structure
+The project is organized into the following directories and files:

+- **`model/`**: Contains the trained models and scripts related to model training and saving.
+- **`static/`**: This folder contains static files like images, CSS, and JavaScript for the front-end of the web application.
+- **`templates/`**: Contains HTML templates for rendering dynamic content in the web application.
+- **`app/`**: This folder contains the Python source code for the web application logic, handling the predictions and user interaction.
+- **`CP_Project_pipeline_final.ipynb`**: The Jupyter notebook that holds the final machine learning pipeline, including data preprocessing, model training, and evaluation.
+- **`student-2018-2023_NEW.xlsx`**: The dataset containing historical data for students from 2018 to 2023, used to train and test the model.

 ## Dataset Splitting
 To enhance the accuracy of predictions, the dataset was split into three subsets based on the school:
 - **SET**